HMS Surprise (novel): Plot summary

-Refitted and repainted, Surprise goes wide around the Cape of Good Hope, held by the Dutch who are allied with Napoleon.
-In the waters of the Antarctic Ocean, they endure a severe storm.
-The ambassador becomes very ill.
-They put into Bombay in India to refit after the storms and to rest the ambassador.
-Maturin meets a local street-wise child, a girl named Dil, who eagerly shows him around the city.
-Maturin is watching a parade with Dil when he sees Diana Villiers, who has returned to Bombay ahead of her companion, Richard Canning.
-They agree to visit, and spend several days together, at the end of which Maturin asks her to marry him.
-She does not reply immediately but promises she will when Surprise stops in Calcutta.
-Maturin finds Dil dead and robbed of the silver bracelets that he had given her; he supervises her cremation on the shore.
+Refitted and repainted, Surprise maintains a cautious distance while rounding the Cape of Good Hope, held by the Dutch who are allied with Napoleon.
+Nearing the waters of the Antarctic Ocean, Surprise endures a severe storm, and Stanhope becomes very ill.
+They put into Bombay in British India to refit after the storms and rest the ambassador.
+Stephen meets a local street child, a girl named Dil, who eagerly shows him around the city.
+He is watching a parade with Dil when he sees Diana Villiers, who has returned to Bombay ahead of her companion, the wealthy merchant Richard Canning.
+Stephen and Diana agree to visit, and spend several days together, at the end of which Stephen asks her to marry him.
+Diana does not give an answer but promises she will when Surprise stops in Calcutta.
+Stephen later finds Dil dead and her body looted of the valuables he had given her; he supervises her cremation on the shore.

-The ambassador dies before reaching the Sunda Strait so the Surprise sets sail for Britain.
+Soon after the voyage resumes Stanhope becomes ill again.
+His condition grows more serious with each passing day, and before reaching the Sunda Strait they are compelled to find solid ground to help him recover.
+Pullings recommends a tiny beach surrounded by jungle, and they hastily bring the ambassador to it, where he dies a few hours later.
+Their mission now void, Surprise sets sail for home.

 They encounter the East India Company's China Fleet, returning to England unescorted.
-A day after leaving the China Fleet the Surprise spots Linois's squadron in the Indian Ocean.
-Surprise engages its smallest ship, the corvette Berceau, shredding her rigging, then speeds back to the China Fleet to warn them and organise a defence.
-Choosing the largest ships of the China Fleet, Aubrey dresses them as men-of-war and sends some of his officers to help them fight.
-The French squadron closes on the Surprise and the large Indiamen.
-The Surprise engages the largest French warship, the Marengo; she is outgunned and in peril when one of the Indiamen engages the French ship from the other side, forcing Marengo to disengage.
-Damage forces the French squadron to abandon the chase to refit.
+A day after departing the fleet, Surprise spots Linois's squadron in the Indian Ocean.
+Surprise engages its smallest ship, the corvette Berceau, shredding her rigging; Jack bluffs by signaling to imaginary reinforcements beyond the horizon.
+Surprise pretends to be badly damaged while speeding back to the China Fleet to warn them and organise a defence.
+Though some of the merchant captains want to flee before Linois arrives, Jack convinces them that the only way out of the situation is to fight.
+The largest ships of the China Fleet are disguised as men-of-war and Jack distributes some of his officers to help them during the battle.
+As the French squadron closes on the Indiamen, Surprise engages Linois's warship, the Marengo; she is outgunned and in peril when one of the Indiamen suddenly engages the French ship from the other side, forcing Marengo to disengage.
+Damage forces Linois to abandon the chase in order to refit.